 We are first going to cover some general rules to consider when drafting dialogue, then take an in-depth look at another aspect of writing that is challenging for many new authors, dialogue tags.
-Finally, we will examine how to construct a character’s inner monologue, which follows many of the same rules as crafting dialogue.
+Finally, we will examine how to construct a character’s inner monologue, which follows many of the same rules as dialogue writing.

 Ten rules for writing powerful dialogue